snhwang/Unity-Watson-STT-Assistant-TTS/README.md

 The script SimpleBot.cs is modified from ExampleAssistantV2.cs which originally providing testing for Unity with IBM Watson Assistant.
 The tests involved sending text messages to and receiving text responses from Assistant.
 I added in an IBM Watson text-to-speech service to convert the text to speech as was done in the original Recipe.
 When the speech is processed the status is set to "Finished" and the audio recording for speech is re-activated.

+I also have a version where I incorporated commands to be initated by the chatbot as was done periouvsly at:

 https://github.com/IBM/vr-speech-sandbox-cardboard

-Setting up IBM Watson Services
+## Setting up IBM Watson Services

 I'll assume you already created your IBM Watson Text-To-Speech, Assistant, and Speech-To-Text services.